euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 the RAMDAC of the video adapter will convert the normalised floats to an unsigned 8-bit intensity for a standard monitor or to 10-bit for high resolution monitor like DICOM compliant models.

-As soon as we have converted our pixel intensities to float, we could apply some image processing treatments like a gamma correction for example.
+As soon as we have converted our pixel intensities to float, we can apply some image processing treatments like a gamma correction for example.

-In the previous paragraphs, we told we could load in a texture up to four colour components using RGBA textures.
+In the previous paragraphs, we told we can load in a texture up to four colour components using RGBA textures.
 Since monitors can only render three colour components (RGB), we have to transform a four components colour space to a three components colour space using a *mixer matrix*.
-This computation could be easily extended to any number of colours using more than one texture.
+This computation can be easily extended to any number of colours using more than one texture.
 The mixer matrix coefficients should be choose so as to respect the normalised float range.

 Another important feature of the slide viewer is to permit to the user to select which colours will